oshaughnessy/mu-wordpress/README.md

 GitHub account and grant it the "admin:repo_hook" and "admin" permissions.
 Save it somewhere, like [a nice password manager](https://1password.com).
 Enter it when mu asks for it.
 (But don't give it to anything else! ;^)

+Watch your pipeline get deployed:

+    mu pipeline logs -f

+    mu service logs dev -f
+    mu env logs dev -f

+"dev" is the name of the first environment in your pipeline.
+Run " the one that gets updated after you manually approve

 ## References: